 Great Orme is Llandudno’s own mini-mountain which rises straight out of the sea to a height of 207m.
 You can walk up if you’re feeling energetic, or take the historic Great Orme Tramway which has been ferrying passengers to the summit since 1898.
 Alternatively, you can test your head for heights with a ride on Britain’s longest cable car.
 There’s plenty to do on its summit: a visitor centre, nature reserve with wild Kashmir goats, pitch ‘n’ putt golf, play area, plus stunning views all the way to the Lake District.

 The sheltered grassy hollow on Great Orme’s eastern flank is called Happy Valley.
-There’s plenty of space for the little ones to run around, plus sculptures of characters from Lewis Carroll’s Alice in Wonderland to discover.
+There’s plenty of space for the little ones to run around, plus fabulous sculptures of characters from Lewis Carroll’s Alice’s Adventures in Wonderland to discover.
 The fictional Alice was inspired by real-life Alice Liddell, who used to holiday in Llandudno, and the sculptures are part of the town’s Alice Trail.

-Kids will also love stroll along the Victorian pier (the longest in Wales) which is home to fairground rides, ice-cream sellers and shops packed with seaside gifts.
-Set just back from the seafront, Bodafon Farm Park has rare breed animals, birds of prey, an adventure area and mini-tractors for the kids.
+Kids will also love to explore the exciting sights and sounds of the Victorian pier - the longest in Wales.
+The pier is home to noisy, colourful fairground rides, ice-cream sellers and shops packed with seaside gifts.

 Llandudno and Conwy have both got tons of excellent shops, bars, restaurants and art galleries (try the Oriel MOSTYN Gallery in Llandudno, and the Royal Cambrian Academy in Conwy).
 It’s also worth hopping on the Conwy Valley Line train down to the classy little market town of Llanrwst.
 Or continue to beautiful, Bohemian Betws y Coed.
 This mountain resort is the gateway to the Snowdonia National Park and the perfect jumping off point for just about every type of outdoor activity.